andykirk/andykirk.github.io/knowledge-base/_posts/2016-05-05-template-html-vs-content-html.md

 Some things can't be distinguished:
 -----------------------------------

-* Inserts (Figures, Images, Tables etc) - their position (floated? centred? full-width?), appearance (border decoration?) and behaviour (linked? part of a gallery?).
+* Inserts (Figures, Images, Tables etc.) - their position (floated? centred? full-width?), appearance (border decoration?) and behaviour (linked? part of a gallery?).
 * Text variations (Lead paragraph, smallprint (`small`?), pull-quotes(?), large text(?))
 * Boxed content (themed box, notice box, expanding box(`details`?))
 * Other things may include displaying items as a tile-grid, or an accordions/tabs etc.